Navanex is participating in the construction of the Canadian Coast Guard’s first-ever hybrid vessel

 A strategic and major assignment

-Commissioned to ensure the production engineering and system integration of the vessel, Navanex’s team is responsible for the full preparation of the technical files.
-These documents detail the production stages, the integration of the mechanical, electrical and control systems, as well as the structural arrangements.
+Commissioned to oversee the vessel’s production engineering and system integration, Navanex’s team is responsible for the full preparation of the technical files.
+These documents detail the production stages, the integration of the mechanical, electrical, and control systems, and the structural arrangements.
+In partnership with Chantier Naval Forillon (Rivière‑au‑Renard) and Navtech, this contract constitutes, to date, one of the most complex and strategic projects ever undertaken by Navanex.

 A major advancement for the energy transition